krivenko/libcommute/doc/loperator/state_vector.rst

     *Defined in <libcommute/loperator/n_fermion_sector_view.hpp>*

-    The trie-based ranking algorithm with a chunk size of :expr:`R` bits.
+    The trie-based ranking algorithm with a chunk size of :var:`R` bits.
     The storage space required by this class is roughly proportional to the size of the (multi)sector.